-While the new MacBook Air doesn’t radically change the original’s formula – which was arguably the first Ultrabook – there is enough going on to maintain its spot as one of the best Macs you can buy.
-And, it may just be the best option for anyone looking to save some money on a MacBook with a Retina display without breaking open that piggy bank.
+While the new MacBook Air isn’t radically different from the original – arguably the first Ultrabook – there are enough updates to keep its lofty spot in our best Macs list.
+In fact, it may just be the best option for anyone looking to grab a MacBook with a Retina display without breaking open that piggy bank.

 Here is the MacBook Air configuration sent to TechRadar for review: